phorton1/src-fpcalc-test/README.md

 ## General Observations

-I personally *backed into* this project as initally all I was trying to do was build an **Android version of fpCalc** for use in my own application development.
+I personally *backed into* this project as initially all I was trying to do was build an **Android version of fpCalc** for use in my own application development.
 When I did so, as a matter of *due diligence*, I endeavored to test the results of my build against the **Windows 32bit reference fpCalc** that I have been using for several years, which is available on the acoustid site
 [here](https://bitbucket.org/acoustid/chromaprint/downloads/chromaprint-fpcalc-1.1-win-i686.zip),
 and which is distributed as part of the Windows release of the musicBrainz [picard](http://picard.musicbrainz.org/) application (henceforth named **orig_win** for brevity).